jburks/commander-x16-cartridges/README.md

 memory-mapped IO (MMIO) though it is *highly* recommended to use the `IO7` address range as cartridges have been given priority to this range over expansion cards.

+Cartridges are meant to be housed inside a Famicom style shell.
+They use the same edge connector but are *NOT* compatible with the Famicon, NES, or any other system. **Do not attempt to plug an X16 cartridge into any other system than an X16 or visa-versa!**

 Be aware that the "front" of the cartridge (the side which would have a typical label) is actually the back relative to a typical expansion card.
 This was done so that X16's which have a side cartridge slot can have the cartridge label side up.
 Cartridges and expansion cards use the same slots.